Kurdish militants fire at Turkish border town, 3 killed | Law-Order

 Turkish authorities blamed the attack on the PKK and its Syrian affiliate the YPG.
 The Kurdish militant groups have, however, denied involvement.

-The Turkish warplanes attacked bases of the outlawed Kurdistan Workers' Party, or PKK, and the Syrian People's Protection Units, or YPG, officials said.
+The Turkish warplanes attacked bases of the outlawed Kurdistan Workers' Party, or PKK, and the Syrian People's Protection Units, or YPG on Saturday and Sunday.
+Turkish officials claimed that a total of 89 targets were destroyed and a “large number” of what it designated “terrorists” were killed in strikes.

+The Observatory said 35 people were killed in airstrikes over the weekend including 18 Kurdish fighters, 16 Syrian government soldiers and a journalist for a local media outlet.

+On Monday, Turkish President Recep Tayyip Erdogan signalled Turkey was also contemplating a ground incursion against the militant groups, saying the operation would not be “limited to an air campaign.”
+Turkey's defence ministry and military would hold discussions on the number of ground troops that would be required, he added.

 Ankara and Washington both consider the PKK a terror group, but disagree on the status of the YPG.
 Under the banner of the Syrian Democratic Forces, the YPG has been allied with the US in the fight against the Islamic State group in Syria.